postmanlabs/labs-docs/src/pages/docs/postman/monitors/setting-up-monitor.md

 You can utilize a number of custom configuration options provided by Postman monitoring.

-### Scheduling
+### Scheduling monitors

 You can configure your monitor to run as often as you would like, automatically.
-This could be up to every 5 minutes for a status page or a simple check once a week on your endpoints.
+This could be up to every five minutes for a status page or a basic check once a week on your endpoints.

 > Frequency affects how quickly your monitoring usage compounds.
 To learn more about usage limits and overages, see [Pricing](/docs/postman/monitors/intro-monitors/#pricing).

-### Regions
+### Adding Regions

-You can have Postman auto-select a region for your monitor or you can opt to select your regions manually.
+You can allow Postman to auto-select a region for your monitor or you can opt to select your regions manually.
 Postman offers multiple regions to choose from, enabling you to accurately track uptime and reliability on a global scale, without the need to procure your own regional servers.

 > Servers in each selected region will run your monitor according to your schedule, counting towards your [monitoring usage](/docs/postman/monitors/intro-monitors/#viewing-monitor-usage).

-### Static IP
+### Using static IP

 Static IPs are available on Postman Business and Enterprise plans.
 This option allows you to securely monitor private APIs using a direct channel to Postman.

-### Email preferences
+### Updating email preferences

 You will receive daily and weekly summaries of your active monitors in the app and via email.